ymlai87416/CarND-Advanced-Lane-Lines/writeup.md

 1. I have improved the lane line pixel searching algorithm to track lane line having slope close to zero.
 Another problem of lane line pixel searching algorithm is that it may merge both lane lines in some case. (e.g. in case of noise).
 It is because the algorithm greedily accepts windows with the maximum number of pixels.
-2. The polyfit algorithm is hard to control. it may return undesired polynomial if there are not enough lane line pixels, or too many noise pixels.
+2. The polyfit algorithm is hard to control. it may return undesired polynomial if there are not enough lane line pixels or too many noise pixels.

 For the sanity check: